Dr. Alan Berger

 Raddock Family Eminent Scholar Chair for Holocaust Studies

 He has lectured on the Holocaust, Jewish American Literature, Theology, and Christian/Jewish Relations throughout America and in Europe, Australia, South Africa, and Israel.
-Berger has also spoken at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.
-Currently he is editor of the new series "Studies in Genocide: Religion, History and Human Rights" for Rowman and Littlefield.
-Further, he is an Associate Editor of Studies in American Jewish Literature, and serves on the editorial boards of Literature and Belief, Shofar, and Saul Bellow Journal.
+Berger has also spoken at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum and at Yad Vashem.
+Currently, he is editor of the new series "Studies in Genocide: Religion, History and Human Rights" for Rowman and Littlefield.
+Further, he is a member of the senior advisory board for Studies in American Jewish Literature and serves on the editorial boards of Literature and Belief, Shofar, and Saul Bellow Journal.
 He has also been a judge for the National Jewish Book Awards in the categories of Autobiography and Fiction, and is on the Readers Committee for The Elie Wiesel Prize in Ethics Essay Contest.
-Berger is a Founding Associate Director of the Association for the Study of Jewish American and Holocaust Literature, and is a member of the Commissioner’s Task Force on Holocaust Education for the state of Florida.
+Berger is a Founding Associate Director of the Association for the Study of Jewish American and Holocaust Literature.
 Professor Berger was interviewed by Renee Montagne of National Public Radio’s morning edition in conjunction with the 60th Anniversary of the capture of Auschwitz by the Soviet Army.
 He spoke about the children and grandchildren of Holocaust survivors.

 Berger was awarded the Degree of Doctor of Letters Honoris Causa from Luther College in 1999.